labsyspharm/shell-novice/_episodes/06-script.md

 ~~~
 $ cd molecules
-$ nano middle.sh
+$ atom middle.sh
 ~~~
 {: .language-bash}

-The command `nano middle.sh` opens the file `middle.sh` within the text editor 'nano' (which runs within the shell).
-If the file does not exist, it will be created.
+The command `atom middle.sh` opens the file `middle.sh` within the text editor 'atom' If the file does not exist, it will be created when we save it.
 We can use the text editor to directly edit the file -- we'll simply insert the following line:

 ~~~